Jake Gibb

-Jacob "Jake" Spiker Gibb (born February 6, 1976) is an American professional beach volleyball player, who currently plays on the AVP Tour with Taylor Crabb as his partner.
+Jacob Spiker Gibb (born February 6, 1976) is an American professional beach volleyball player, who currently plays on the AVP Tour with Taylor Crabb as his partner.
 Gibb and Casey Patterson represented the United States at the 2016 Summer Olympics.
 Previously, Gibb and Sean Rosenthal played together from 2006 to 2012.
 The duo represented Team USA at the 2008 and 2012 Olympic Games.

 Personal life

 Gibb was born and raised in Bountiful, Utah, where he played golf and basketball.
 His middle name is his mother's maiden name, Spiker.
 He did not play volleyball in college, but attended the University of Utah and graduated in 2002 with a degree in business.
 It was not until he turned 21 that he took up the sport of beach volleyball with his twin brother, Coleman.
 He has ten brothers and sisters.

 Gibb is a two-time cancer survivor.
-He was diagnosed with testicular cancer in 2010 and also had a malignant melanoma removed from his left shoulder in 2002.
+He was diagnosed with testicular cancer in 2010 and also had a melanoma removed from his left shoulder in 2002.

 He and his wife, Jane, were married in 2000 and moved to Southern California in 2002.
 They reside in Huntington Beach, California.